-- 1. The applicant notes that a traffic study will be prepared and submitted to the Town in the future.
-The study will determine if a MaineDOT Traffic Movement Permit is required.
-It will also be important that the study account for previously approved projects in the evaluation of impacts to Main Street. - 2.
-The applicant notes use of a shared parking reduction factor to estimate parking demand and supply needs for the site.
-I support the use of shared parking adjustments for a mixed use site and look forward to reviewing the parking generation calculations.
-I would also note that a parking management plan will likely be required. - 3.
-From a site circulation perspective, the design of the access road and how both Downeast Energy and 298 Main Street are integrated will be important.
-This includes both vehicle and non-motorized movements. - 4.
+- 4. From a site circulation perspective, the design of the access road and how both Downeast Energy and 298 Main Street are integrated will be important.
+This includes both vehicle and non-motorized movements.
+Specific details are required to review this item. - 5.
 The access road intersection with Main Street will need to be designed with consideration of vehicle movements (passenger cars and trucks), pedestrian movements (crossing both Main Street and the driveway and ADA compliance), and bicyclists.
 It is a complicated location when considering multi-modal conditions, proximity of nearby driveways and traffic volumes both on Main Street on entering and exiting the site.
-A detailed review will be required as part of the Traffic Study. - 5.
-The project proposes several different roadway types and I look forward to reviewing specific design details in the future.
+A detailed review will be required as part of the Traffic Study.
+Specific details are required to review this item. - 6.
+The project proposes several different roadway types.
+Specific details are required to review this item. - 7.
+The pedestrian shed graphic highlights the significant network of facilities that support walking and biking in the vicinity of the site.
+As noted previously, a key review item will be the design of the driveway at Main Street when considering all modes of transportation.